-Sure, Atlanta is full of world-class dining, from James Beard-nominated chefs to the best restaurant in the country, according to Bon Appetit , but if dining the world over is what you’re truly interested in, Buford Highway is your spot.
+Sure, Atlanta is full of world-class dining and award-winning restaurants, but if dining the world over is what you’re truly interested in, Buford Highway is your spot.
 On this road, a 26-mile stretch spaning the city proper to its surrounding suburbs, exploring the vast and diverse cuisines that feed the mouths of the world is not only affordable—tacos, dim sum, and other small plates start at just $2—but easy to navigate and fun.
 On Buford Highway, you can drive a straight path to international cuisine so authentic you’ll feel as though you are on an epic vacation, hopping and globetrotting between continents—when, in fact, you are only a few miles from the comforts of your own home.
-Here are a few standout places to check out:Continue to 2 of 14 below.
+Here are a few standout places to check out.

 The Best Place for Tacos on Buford Highway: El Rey Del Taco